databio/bedboss/docs/README.md

 they are also available as a python function, so that user can implement them to his own code.

 ## CLI
-To see your CLI options, invoke geofetch -h:
+To see your CLI options, invoke bedboss -h:
 ```
 usage: bedboss <command> [<args>]